Yadigar-ı Millet

 It was during the First Balkan War in late 1912 and early 1913 that Yadigar-ı Millet truly came into her own.
 Positioned in the Bosphorus Fleet alongside other modern Ottoman naval units, the ship embarked on a series of raids along the Bulgarian Black Sea coast.
 These daring endeavours included attacks on Bulgarian artillery batteries near Varna, showcasing the ship's combat prowess.

-In December 1913, the ship became part of I Division, tasked with various naval operations.
+In December 1912, the ship became part of I Division, tasked with various naval operations.
 One notable event was the Battle of Elli on 16 December, where Yadigar-ı Millet and her fellow ships played a crucial role in screening the Ottoman battleship division.
 Though this engagement failed to produce significant results, it marked another chapter in the ship's wartime service.
+As the First Balkan War progressed, Yadigar-ı Millet continued its patrols and encounters with Greek forces.

-Yadigar-ı Millet met its fate in a dramatic fashion on July 10, 1917, when it fell victim to a British Royal Naval Air Service bombing raid while moored alongside Yavuz at Istinye docks in Istanbul.
+Yadigar-ı Millet met its fate in a dramatic fashion on 10 July 1917, when it fell victim to a British Royal Naval Air Service bombing raid while moored alongside Yavuz at Istinye docks in Istanbul.
 This incident made Yadigar-ı Millet the largest ship sunk by air during the First World War.
 The ship was later refloated and drydocked.
 In December 1918, she was moored in Istanbul and later sunk.
 Yadigar-ı Millet was scrapped in 1924.